lortza/lortza.github.io/_posts/2018-04-19-favorite-unfavorite.md

 These are the steps to accomplish the favoriting:

-  - Add the Favorite Boolean to the Tasks Table
+  - Add the "favorite" boolean field to the tasks table
-  - Add Favoriting Methods to the Task Model
+  - Add favoriting methods to the task model
-  - Set up the Routes and Controller Actions
+  - Set up the routes and controller actions
-  - Add a View Helper to Display the Star Toggle ★ / ☆
+  - Add a view helper toggle ★\|☆ and link destinations
+  - Wire up the javascript for updating without refreshing

 ## Add the Favorite Boolean to the Tasks Table